 The aim of this research project is to study the contemporary dynamics of scientific internationalisation in Latin America in both epistemic and policy dimensions.
 From a methodological point of view, the study of scientific internationalisation, I argue, requires insights from both quantitative and qualitative methods and the reconciliation of both epistemologies in Science and Technology Studies.

-Barrere, R., Liscovsky, R, Paredes, D. & Trama, L (2015).
+Barrere, R., Liscovsky, R., Paredes, D. and Trama, L. (2015).
 Las tecnologías de propósito general en Iberoamérica: situación actual y tendencias comparadas de la I+D en nanotecnología, biotecnología y TIC in (RICYT) El Estado de la Ciencia: Principales Indicadores de Ciencia y Tecnología Iberoamericanos / Interamericanos.
-RICYT, Buenos Aires.
-(Book chapter)
+RICYT, Buenos Aires. (book chapter)

 Wong, M. T. O., Leng, R., Viry, G., Liscovsky Barrera, R. and Garcia-Sancho, M. (2018) Human, yeast and pig genomics: sequence submissions and first sequence descriptions in the literature (1980-2015).
 [Data Collection]